Design Optimization of Triple Gas Electron Multiplier for Superior Gain and Reduced Ion Backflow: Summary and conclusions

 \section{Summary and conclusions}

 Extensive studies were conducted to investigate and optimize the geometrical parameters of triple-GEM detectors, with a particular emphasis on the effects of copper thickness and hole geometry on detector gain, ion backflow, and ion absorption.
 The performance of a standard triple-GEM detector employing a bi-conical hole structure was first examined, demonstrating stable gain and ion backflow behavior over a wide range of event statistics and incident primary electron energies.
-Both gain and ion backflow were observed to increase with increasing primary electron energy.
+Both gain and ion backflow increased with increasing primary electron energy.

 To further enhance detector performance, a modified triple-GEM geometry incorporating single-conical holes was developed and studied for three lower copper thicknesses: 5 $\mu$m, 10 $\mu$m, and 15 $\mu$m.
 For a meaningful comparison, the modified geometry was initially optimized using the ANSYS Maxwell to reproduce a comparable electric-field configuration.
 Subsequent Garfield$^{++}$ studies revealed that increasing the lower copper thickness leads to a systematic increase in effective gain, accompanied by a relatively modest increase in ion backflow.